Facebook_off Twitter_off Pinterest Youtube_off Emailnewsletter

 Possible Outcomes: organ failures (including kidneys, liver, brain), seizure, coma, vomiting, and death.

 Action: Take your dog to the vet immediately.
 If possible collect a sample of the mushroom your dog has eaten for identification of the species of mushroom.
-There is a new procedure for mushroom poisoning in dogs that can be discussed with your vet.
 Note: Do not store the mushrooms in a plastic bag.
 Use a paper bag, moist paper towel, or wax paper.

 Signs of intestinal obstruction may include: anorexia, vomiting, diarrhea, abdominal pain, lethargy, no appetite, swollen abdomen, fever, dehydration, and shock.
 Without treatment, death can occur within 3 to 4 days.